Biden to visit UK, NATO summit and Finland - ExBulletin

 “This invitation to the alliance is the first step, very practical, it would be very important for us.”

-The stopover in London will offer the veteran Democrat a chance to meet King Charles III for the first time since the monarch’s coronation, as well as hold further talks with British Prime Minister Rishi Sunak, a month after his visit to Washington.
+During the stopover in Britain, Biden will visit Windsor Castle to meet King Charles III for the first time since the monarch’s coronation, as well as hold talks in London with British Prime Minister Rishi Sunak, a month after his visit to Washington.

 Biden will seek to “further strengthen the close relationship” with Britain, the White House said, adding that more details of the trip will be announced soon.